Air Conditioning and planning permission

 Do I need planning permission for air conditioning?

-• Can’t be more than 06.m3 in size
+- Can’t be more than 0.6m³ in size

-• must be over a metre from the edge of a flat roof (or over 1 metre from the property boundary, if the unit is placed on the ground)
+- Must be over a metre from the edge of a flat roof (or over 1 metre from the property boundary, if the unit is placed on the ground)

-• mustn’t be placed on a pitched roof
+- Mustn’t be placed on a pitched roof

-• can’t share space with a wind turbine
+- Can’t share space with a wind turbine

 Location of air conditioner

 There are other non-regulatory factors to consider when placing your external box.
 Newer models can be very quiet, but it’s a good idea to take into account any potential noise pollution and place the box as far away from neighbours’ properties as you can.
-It’s also worth considering putting the box inside a fence or behind foliage to lessen any aesthetic clashes and maintain the value of your property.
+It’s also worth considering putting the box inside a fence or behind foliage to lessen any aesthetic clashes and maintain the value of your property.Large Air Conditioners

 For larger air conditioning systems with bigger and more numerous outdoor components, you will need planning permission.
 This is because the installation and running of the system may disrupt neighbours or the environment around you.
 The local authority have the power to ask neighbours about their views on your project before making a decision, so bear this in mind.
 Larger systems may also alter the external appearance of the property or involve more invasive construction, and there is a minimum safe distance required between the external compressor and the building.
 A larger exterior processor can be a lot louder than smaller ones, so noise pollution has to be considered.
 There are systems available that are quieter, or with a ‘soft-start’ mechanism that helps to decrease noise output.

-Loft conversion air conditioningWhether your work falls under permitted development or you have to apply for planning permission, the system must be installed by properly qualified engineers.
+Whether your work falls under permitted development or you have to apply for planning permission, the system must be installed by properly qualified engineers.
 For example all of our Eaglereach engineers are Category 1 FGAS-qualified, giving us the correct certifications and skills to install a safe and compliant air conditioning system.